How to Choose a Life Coach ~ 7 Tips to help you to choose a Life Coach, read before you hire a coach.

 1. Choose a coach that suits your personality.

-Shop around to find a coach that is a good fit for your personality.
+When asking yourself, “How to choose a Life Coach?” it’s important shop around to find a coach that is a good fit for your personality, goals, and values.

 Ask questions like, “Do I want a gentle slow paced speaking coach or a fast-paced more direct speaking coach?”